xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2025] I was awarded an **Exeter-Fudan Fellowship** to strengthen the collaboration between my Fusion Intelligence Laboratory and Zhongshan Hospital, Fudan University.

-[05/2025] Our paper **SelectMOT: Improving Data Association in Multiple Object Tracking via Quality-Aware Bounding Box Selection** has been accepted by IEEE Sensors Journal.
+[05/2025] Our paper ''**SelectMOT: Improving Data Association in Multiple Object Tracking via Quality-Aware Bounding Box Selection**'' has been accepted by IEEE Sensors Journal.
 This is a collaborative paper with Yanshan University.
 Congratulations to all co-authors!

 [04/2025] Our paper "**BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling**" has been accepted by **IJCAI2025**.
 This is a collaborative paper with colleagues at the University of Exeter and the University of Warwick.
 Congratulations to all co-authors!

 [04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.

-[02/2025] I was awarded a Research Grant from [the Royal Society](https://royalsociety.org/) as the **<span style="color: red;">PI</span>**.
+[02/2025] I was awarded a [Royal Society](https://royalsociety.org/) Research Grant from  as the **<span style="color: red;">PI</span>**.

 [02/2025] I gave a talk at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), Imperial College London.

 [02/2025] I gave a talk at the [Intelligent Systems and Network Group](https://www.imperial.ac.uk/electrical-engineering/research/intelligent-systems-and-networks/), Imperial College London.

 [01/2025] Welcome Ning to join my lab as a PhD student!
-Ning will be co-supervised by Prof. Xujiong Ye.

 [12/2025] Invited to join the Executive Committee of the UK Huazhong University of Science and Technology Alumni Association.

 [12/2024] I organised the first Exeter Computer Vision Workshop at the University of Exeter.
 This is the first formal activity of the Exeter Computer Vision Group.
 [Exeter CS News (internal only)](https://universityofexeteruk.sharepoint.com/:u:/r/sites/ComputerScienceESE/SitePages/1st-Exeter-Computer-Vision-Workshop!.aspx?csf=1&web=1&e=bZ8QI6)

-[12/2024] I gave a talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the 1st Exeter Computer Vision Workshop, Exeter, UK.
+[12/2024] I gave a talk at the 1st Exeter Computer Vision Workshop, Exeter, UK.

 [12/2024] I gave a talk titled "How AI is changing my job" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).